 David M. Wrobel is a historian of American thought and culture and the American West.
-Interim dean of arts and sciences at the University of Oklahoma, he also holds the Merrick Chair in Western History there and is also engaged in a wide range of partnerships with K-12 educators.
+Dean of arts and sciences at the University of Oklahoma, he also holds the Merrick Chair in Western History there and is also engaged in a wide range of partnerships with K-12 educators.
 He is the author of Global West, American Frontier: Travel, Empire, and Exceptionalism, from Manifest Destiny to the Great Depression (2013), winner of the Western Heritage Award; Promised Lands: Promotion, Memory, and the Creation of the American West (2002); and The End of American Exceptionalism: Frontier Anxiety from the Old West to the New Deal (1993).
 He is currently working on two books, "The West and America, 1890–1950: A Regional History" and "John Steinbeck's America: From the Great Depression to the Vietnam War."
 He is a past president of the Pacific Coast Branch of the American Historical Association as well as of Phi Alpha Theta, the national history honor society.

 - John Steinbeck's America: A Cultural History of the Great Depression and World War II *

 - Global West, American Frontier: Travelers' Accounts of the Nineteenth- and Twentieth-Century American West